-The award at the Regeneration and Renewal Awards held in London was made to independent design consultancy LDA Design.
+The Regeneration and Renewal Awards, held in London, recognised independent design consultancy LDA Design.

-LDA Design began working on the project in 2007 after winning an international design competition.
-The design was for a playful and surreal landscape along Blackpool’s seafront.
-It was inspired by Blackpool’s tradition of fantasy and escape and recalled the natural dunes that once formed the coastline.
+LDA Design began working on the project in 2007.
+They won an international design competition calling for a playful and surreal landscape for Blackpool’s seafront.
+It’s inspired by Blackpool’s tradition of fantasy and escape, recalling the natural dunes that once formed the coastline.

-Tower Festival Headland – Made Possible by the New Sea Defences
+Tower Festival Headland – Made Possible by the Sea Defences

-Stand against the steps at high tide and you can see why they work.
-The energy of the tide is instantly dissipated as the water crashes against them – simple but very effective.
+Stand against the steps at high tide and you’ll see how they work.
+As the waves reach the steps you can see their energy washing away as the water tumbles against them.
+It’s a simple design but very effective.

-The Spanish Steps make for fabulous access to the sands and provide great seating for free events like Blackpool Airshow, where literally thousands of people can sit for a perfect view.
-They’re also a great place to sit and enjoy the seaside view of miles of unspoilt golden beaches.
+Not only are they effective and attractive, but the Spanish Steps make for fabulous access to the sands and unlimited seating.
+It’s a great place to sit and enjoy the seaside view of miles of unspoilt golden beaches.

 Would you like to own Blackpool Seafront?

-Live Blackpool is part of Visit Fylde Coast, a digital media product which is independently published by The Rabbit Patch Ltd. We’re a design and creatives company right here on the Fylde Coast and we have an online shop called Seaside Emporium where we sell our own original art.
+Live Blackpool is part of Visit Fylde Coast, a digital media product independently published by The Rabbit Patch Ltd. We’re a design and creatives company right here on the Fylde Coast.
+Our Seaside Emporium website is packed full of our own original art.